Buildings

 • Major building renovations will be held to a minimum of LEED Silver standards, and roof replacement projects will be cool, green and/or solar.

-• In the new Campus Life Center (former DUC), incorporate regenerative architectural standards such as net-zero impact and “living building.”
+• In the Emory Student Center, incorporate regenerative architectural standards such as net-zero impact and “living building.”

 • Renovate and use iconic buildings on campus such as the president’s home for sustainability education and outreach.